krrishkh/CS771-Captcha-Cracking-main/README.md

 ---

-## Notes & Best Practices

-- Check filenames and cropping coordinates match your dataset structure.
-- Always normalize and resize image appropriately before feeding to the model.
-- Ensure your train and test images cover all possible digit classes.
-- For batch predictions, ensure the function returns a **list of predictions** (not just the last value).

----

 ## Troubleshooting

 - **Model only predicts one class:** Check class balance in training data and preprocessing output shape.
 - **Shape errors:** Confirm images are reshaped as `(batch_size, 100, 100, 1)`.
-- **Colab file path errors:** Always verify image and model paths match Colab's directory structure.

 ---